Chihuahuan Desert Research Institute

 Classroom Field Days

-In addition to our student and group hikes, we offer special student field days throughout the year for area school children.
-These are created for various grade levels and each tailored to the TEKS for that grade level.
-Each event day offers 6-8 unique learning stations or activities which are divided into either a morning or an afternoon session.
+In addition to our student and group hikes, we offer special field days for area school children throughout the year.
+These are created for various grade levels, each tailored to the TEKS for that grade level.
+Each event day offers six unique 20-minute learning stations or activities, divided into morning or afternoon sessions.
 A description of CDRI's current program portfolio is listed below:

 Bugs, Bugs, Bugs